Our story

 You learn gratitude.
 Research made that drug.
 Patients before you contributed to the studies that proved it works.
 The treatment that's keeping you alive exists because of a chain of effort that stretches back further than you can see.

-And you learn to ask questions.
+But sitting in that chair, I found time to formulate many questions.
 Like: what does the next 20 years look like for me?
 Who's studying long-term outcomes for patients diagnosed young?
 What happens to all the health data I'm generating, year after year, appointment after appointment?
 Who decides how it's used?

 When I went looking for studies about patients like me, young and facing decades of treatment, the research was thin.
-So I spent years studying how communities around the world build and govern their own digital tools, their own data, their own futures.
-I wanted to understand what works and what doesn't when ordinary people try to take the reins.
+For my doctoral research (I'm a sociologist), I spent years studying how communities around the world build and govern their own digital tools, their own data, their own futures.
+I wanted to understand what works, what doesn't, and what happens when the people most affected take the reins.

 Everything I learned pointed in one direction: patients can govern the data they generate.
 They can shape the research it powers.
 They can own the infrastructure that makes it happen.
 It takes a specific kind of organization to make that real.